-The 2013-2014 financial year was the fifth year in which the JVCs supplied multiplex transmission services to access seekers pursuant to an access undertaking.
+The JVCs supplied the multiplex transmission service to access seekers pursuant to an access undertaking throughout the course of the 2014-15 financial year.

-Our review has concluded that the JVCs have been compliant with the legislative requirements of the Radiocommunications Act and the terms of the access undertaking and access agreement for the 2013-2014 financial year.
+The JVCs have been compliant with the legislative requirements of the Radiocommunications Act and the terms of the access undertaking and access agreement for the 2014-2015 financial year.
 The JVCs have supplied the Multiplex Transmission Service to content service providers (including digital community broadcasters) in accordance with their legislative and regulatory obligations.

-Some of the key highlights of the 2013-2014 financial year included:
+Some of the key highlights of the 2014-2015 financial year included: